danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 The main example for this chapter is the graphical spinning wheel icon of a preloader, or so-called "throbber,"[^throbber] that indicates when a program is performing an action such as downloading or intensive calculations.
 We consider this an evocative symbol as it illuminates the discrepancy between what we think we know and what we don't know about the hidden machine labor, and the complexity of multiple temporalities that run during any given computational operation.[^screensaver] It is a good icon to illustrate how loops work, allowing us to contemplate the entanglement of perceptible streams and computational logics, as well as how we experience the historical present through digital media.[^soon] As we shift from static objects to moving ones, the animated %throbber% will guide the programming tasks related to thinking about transformation (such as rotation and translation), but will also act as a suitable cultural object for us to think through the idea of loops, the related temporal elements, and syntax more conceptually.

 ### start()
 We usually encounter the ubiquitous spinning icon while loading or streaming.
 It shows that a certain operation is in progress, but what exactly is happening, and how long this will take, is not at all clear.
 There is no indication of progress or status as is the case with a progress bar, for instance.
 We see the icon spinning, but it explains little about what goes on in the background or about timespan.
-Learning to program a throbber, and, subsequently examining *Asterisk Painting* by John P. Bell — that creates a series of asterisks by repeatedly printing the number of milliseconds that have passed since the painting started — will help you gain insight into the way programming employs transformational movement and loop structures, and, at the same time, gains insights of the temporal operations of computational processes.
+Learning to program a %throbber%, and, subsequently examining *Asterisk Painting* by John P. Bell — that creates a series of asterisks by repeatedly printing the number of milliseconds that have passed since the painting started — will help you gain insight into the way programming employs transformational movement and loop structures, and, at the same time, gains insights of the temporal operations of computational processes.

 ### Decode
 As mentioned above, this chapter shifts from programming static objects to a mixture of both static and moving objects.
 Our example is circular and spins, as if it were eating its own tail.